dotnet/docs/docs/core/tools/dotnet-watch.md

 ---
 title: dotnet watch command
-description: The dotnet watch command is a file watcher that restarts or hot reloads the specified application when changes in the source code are detected. ms.date: 11/09/2022
+description: The dotnet watch command is a file watcher that runs a dotnet CLI comand when changes in source code are detected. ms.date: 11/09/2022
 ---
 # dotnet watch